 Whiplash

 Whiplash is caused by the force of your head being quickly jerked forward and then backward.
 The ligaments, muscles, and tendons in your neck are all strained during this process, which can lead to extensive pain and discomfort.
-Whiplash is often treated with physical therapy, pain medication, and rest, but after a serious Pompano Beach car accident, it may require surgery that will add to your existing medical bills.
+Whiplash is often treated with physical therapy, pain medication, and rest.
+Still, after a serious Pompano Beach car accident, it may require surgery that will add to your existing medical bills.

 Broken Bones

 Although less common than other injuries, broken bones can still occur during a car crash, especially if there is a lot of force involved or if you are hit by a larger vehicle.
 Broken bones require immediate medical attention and may need to be set or put in a cast.
-These injuries will have a serious impact on a victim’s ability to continue working and enjoying their lives as they did before the motor vehicle collision.
+These injuries will have a profound impact on a victim’s ability to continue working and enjoying their lives as they did before the motor vehicle collision.

 Lacerations